mahendrachhipa/coding-challenge/README.md

 2. Go to the directory where connect-game-client-0.0.1-SNAPSHOT.jar is saved

-3. Run the following command in both terminals to start the clients
+3. Run the following command in both terminals to start the clients :
    $ java -jar connect-game-client-0.0.1-SNAPSHOT.jar

-4. If clients needs to be run from different machines, provide server ip and port
+4. If clients needs to be run from different machines, provide server ip address and port with command :
    $  java -jar connect-game-client-0.0.1-SNAPSHOT.jar --destination.address=http://10.120.93.154:8190